 Extremely short pulse laser light has been developed and is capable of carrying large amounts of information.
 A characteristic of light is of course that it does not penetrate solid objects, but is reflected.
 Reflection can be used to reach around obstacles.
 In an interesting recent development different arrival times of short laser light pulses reflected from surfaces were used to calculate the position of multiple surfaces and so to build up a spatial representation of them - so they can be used to image an interior.
 Using this technique it is even possible to build up an image of hidden surfaces if reflected light can get there and back to sensors - i.e. see around corners.
 Although no consumer or business class products are using this technology yet, we should expect to see some interesting uses of it in a wireless local area network (WLAN) and indeed other applications.

-DragonWave Inc has announced modulation modes of up to 2048 QAM on its Horizon packet microwave products.
+DragonWave Inc have modulation modes of up to 4096 QAM on its microwave products.
 Quadrature amplitude modulation (QAM) is a scheme for encoding information in carrier waves.
 2048 QAM is a high encoding rate that increases transfer rates at the expense of sensitivity to interference.
-Dragonwave claim to be "the first packet microwave supplier to offer 2048 QAM radios".
-Their Horizon range of products provide backhaul solutions for service providers, government agencies, and enterprises.
-They could for example be used to bridge a corporate network between buildings.
-Our thanks to the daily wireless for highlighting this.
+Dragonwave claimed to be "the first packet microwave supplier to offer 2048 QAM radios".
+Their backhaul solutions are for service providers, government agencies, and enterprises.

 Orbital Angular Momentum is a technique for increasing the density of information transmitted at a given frequency.
 Experiments have shown that it can be used in practice.
 It is likely that engineers will be able to make commercially viable products using Orbital Angular Momentum and so make more use of our available spectrum.